mbernste/mbernste.github.io/_posts/2024-03-28-diffusion.md

 As we discussed, the noise model conditions on the timestep, $t$.
 Thus, we need a way for the neural network to represent the timestep.
 [Ho, Jain, and Abbeel (2020)](https://arxiv.org/pdf/2006.11239.pdf) borrowed an idea from the transformer model original conceived by [Vaswani _et al._ (2023)](https://arxiv.org/pdf/1706.03762.pdf).
-Specifically, each timestep is mapped to a specific _embedding_ vector and this vector is added, element-wise to certain layers of the neural network.
+Specifically, each timestep is mapped to a specific, sinusoidal _embedding_ vector and this vector is added, element-wise to certain layers of the neural network.

 Below is an adaptation of the time embedding function by Ho, Jain, and Abbel from their GitHub repository,